Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 In this post we have seen the basic of object files, and how compile our programs to them, and them link them.
 But we only covered the very basic of this.
-There still things like dynamic libraries and position independent executables, that we didn't cover.
+There still things that we didn't cover, like dynamic libraries, position independent executables, debug information, etc.

 Also, all these file formats are system dependent, and the relocations in them vary greatly between architectures, so we fall in the same problem that we discussed in the end of part 2.
 Thankfully code generators, like LLVM, also covers these problems.

-And a natural next step here would be to try exactly that using our Cranelift JIT compiler that we made in the last part.
+A natural next step here would be to try exactly that using our Cranelift JIT compiler that we made in the last part.
 You can use [`cranelift-module`] and [`cranelift-object`] to do that.

 [`cranelift-module`]: https://docs.rs/cranelift-module/latest/cranelift_module/